To read full article in West Hawaii Today by Max Dible, click here.

-To read full article on West Hawaii Today by Graham Milldrum, click here.
+To read full West Hawaii Today article by Graham Milldrum, click here.

 Kona Community Hospital (KCH) is more than a place where people go to heal, it is a part of the community that fosters health and hope.
 From providing treatment and comfort to the sick, to welcoming new life into the world, hospitals are central to a healthy and optimistic community.
 That’s the message of the 2016 National Hospital Week theme “Health Care from the Heart.”